reuterk/condainer/README.md

 small files.
 On a local desktop file system, this is typically not an issue.
-However, in particular on the shared parallel file systems of HPC systems this can cause severe trouble as these filesystems are optimized for handling fewer and larger files.
+However, in particular on the shared parallel file systems of HPC systems this can cause severe trouble as these filesystems are optimized for different IO patterns.
 Inode exhaustion, and heavy load due to (millions of) file opens, short reads, and closes during the startup phase of (parallel) Python jobs from numerous different users on the HPC cluster are examples.